Implementing the Robust Design in RMark

 rd_df <- bind_cols(rd_df, temp_cols)

-The data frame now has: ch, the individual covariate body_cond (body condition), and 18 temperature columns temp1 through temp18.
-RMark will use the numbered suffix to align each temperature value with the correct sampling occasion when you include temp in the detection formula.
+The data frame now holds ch, the individual covariate body_cond (body condition), and 18 temperature columns, temp1 through temp18.
+When you drop temp into the detection formula, RMark uses that number on the end to match each temperature to the sampling occasion it belongs to.

 Setting up time.intervals

-The time.intervals argument tells RMark which gaps between consecutive occasions are within a primary period (closed, value = 0) and which are between primary periods (open, value = 1).
-The vector has one entry per gap, so for 18 occasions there are 17 gaps.
+The time.intervals argument is how you tell RMark which gaps between consecutive occasions sit inside a primary period (closed, so 0) and which ones jump between primary periods (open, so 1).
+There’s one entry per gap, so 18 occasions means 17 gaps.

 Occasion: 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18